degnbol/PhosTF/data/amigo2/README.txt

 protein phosphorylation and dephosphorylation searched are also GO class (direct) protein_kinase.tsv and protein_phosphatase.tsv are from GO class (direct) protein kinase activity and similar for phosphatase. transcription_factor.tsv from GO class (direct) DNA-binding transcription factor activity.

+Turns out there is no difference between the two groups of KP GO terms in terms of the resulting conclusion of what is kinase or phosphatase.